 COMPUTER SCIENCE, B.S.

 The objectives of the B.S. program in Computer Science relate to the abilities of the graduates several years after graduation.
-The objectives include:
+These goals are for students to have accomplished the following 3-5 years out of the degree: